 People with ADHD are hard to control, but they are not stupid.
 If they love you, they know that they have responsibilities and obligations to you and your relationship.

 ADHD will get in the way, but if they care about you, they will try their best.
 If you’re able to use that influence to improve your lives both as individuals and as a couple.
 It gives not just your relationship, but you are giving success a chance.

-Professionals that specialize in ADHD and peer groups exists worldwide.
-Consult a professional privately before attempting to bring your partner into the mix.
+Professionals that specialize in ADHD and peer groups exist worldwide.
+Consult a professional through couples therapy privately before attempting to bring your partner into the mix.

 A lot of people with ADHD do not believe there is something wrong with them, (but there’s something wrong with the world instead) and if they see you as an ally, breaking that trust by introducing them to strangers “who want to help” is counterproductive.

 Slowly develop their trust and make them want to change on their own before opening up the possibility of outside support.

 In the meantime, peer groups and professionals can advise you on how to get your partner to seek help.
 They would not be surprised if you come into a session and say “My girlfriend has ADHD,” and support you and your relationship.